 Scarlet Begonias by The Grateful Dead

-- I love her unconditionally.
-I may not like her or the situation at the time, but I love and honor HER.
+- I love them unconditionally.
+I may not like her or the situation at the time, but I love and honor THEM.

-- I ask her for her opinions and I listen.
+- I ask them for their opinions and I listen.

 - Let me repeat, I listen.

-- I spend too much money at times trying to make her life magical.
+- I spend too much money at times trying to make their life magical.

 - I believe there is magic and that our relationship can be.

 - I had something magic with my own mom, and we survived my teenage years.
 I’ll survive this.